-The Colorado Rural Resiliency and Recovery Roadmaps program provides technical assistance and grants for regional teams of rural communities to drive economic relief, recovery, diversification and long-term resilience.
-This program is funded by a $2.3 million U.S. Economic Development Administration grant.
+The Colorado Rural Resiliency and Recovery Roadmaps program provides technical assistance and grants for regional teams of rural communities to drive economic relief, recovery, diversification, and long-term resilience.

-The Department of Local Affairs’ Colorado Resiliency Office in partnership with OEDIT’s Rural Opportunity Office will select 16 rural communities to participate in this program.
-The rural roadmaps will look at all of the economic and community development opportunities available to each community.
+In June 2021, the Department of Local Affairs’ Colorado Resiliency Office in partnership with OEDIT’s Rural Opportunity Office selected 16 rural communities that represent 169 communities across Colorado to participate in this program.
+Applicants were selected based on their rural status, COVID-19 impacts, connected economies, and economic vulnerability factors.

 - paid one-on-one consulting